 Finally, let’s not forget the third group of enzymes in the human body – food enzymes.
 While metabolic enzymes and digestive enzymes are produced inside the body, food enzymes come from external sources – as the name suggests, from food particles.
 Food enzymes can be provided to the human body through the means of supplements or raw foods.

 These enzymes also play an important part in the digestive system and work hand-in-hand with digestive enzymes, assisting with the breakdown of food that we eat.
 You can also get digestive enzymes by using a supplement which increases the amount of digestive enzymes into the body thus improving the digestive system.
-Take a quick scan of MAV Nutrition Digestive Enzymes Review which might be a decent option in the pool of digestive enzyme supplements.

 When we look at food enzymes, it is important to also discuss coenzymes.
 Where food enzymes are present, coenzymes are also usually present.
 It is the minerals and vitamins contained within the food that we consume that are classified as coenzymes.
 These coenzymes provide various functions for the human body and play an essential part of life, just as the main enzymes do.
 Consuming raw food is the only way we can obtain food enzymes, as these enzymes are destroyed when food is cooked.
 Coenzymes, however, are not entirely destroyed when food is cooked; thus we are still able to obtain vital minerals and vitamins from the food we consume, even if it has been cooked.
 This is why certain foods should never be cooked, in order to preserve the particular food enzymes contained within these foods and to ensure we obtain them to assist with the digestive process.